RonRahaman/look_me_up/README.md

   ```
   main [n_lookups [n_gridpoints]]
   ```
+where n_lookups is the total number of lookups to perform; and n_gridpoints are the number of elements in the data array.
 Both parameters are optional and have default values.